rachaelmmccue/Capstone/README.md

 <p align="center"><img src="img/session_position.png" width=60% height=60% alt="line chart session position"></p>

 The context type will effect skipping behavior as well.
 This aligns with our natural hypothesis that someone would skip less on a playlist that they created.
-The full description of the categories can be found [here]().

 <p align="center"><img src="img/context_type.png" width=60% height=60% alt="bar chart context type"></p>

 Below is the average skip rate depending on hour of the day.
+The chart is in miltary hours, zo 0 is midnight and it ends at 23 which is 11pm.
+This chart shows a dip in the morning hours, and the skip rate increases as the evening approaches.

 <p align="center"><img src="img/hour_of_day.png" width=60% height=60% alt="line chart hour of day"></p>